Marwan Ayman Shawky

 Maximum extra Pods created above desired replicas.

-you can read more about maxsurge and maxunavailable use cases
+You can read more about maxSurge and maxUnavailable use cases in the official docs.

 kubectl set image deployment/web-deployment nginx-container=nginx:1.26